Word Gems

 E. “Right” suggests legal privilege.

 K. It is a legal privilege, of the soul - but nothing that would be honored in the courts of this world.
-But, remember in our earlier discussion?
-We said we wanted the two lovers to “put up or shut up,” to express commitment, even subtly via, if necessary, a willingness to suffer for the beloved.
+But, remember in our earlier discussion, we said we wanted the two lovers to “put up or shut up,” to express commitment, even subtly, if necessary, via a willingness to suffer for the beloved.

 E. We’re getting into some heavy stuff now.